awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2100.md

  After you upgrade to Aurora MySQL 2\.10, rebooting the writer instance doesn't perform a reboot of the entire cluster\.
 If you want to reboot the entire cluster, now you reboot any reader instances in the cluster after rebooting the writer instance\.
 +  Improved the performance of the read ahead page reads requested by logical read ahead \(LRA\)  technique\.
 This was done by batching the multiple page reads in a single request sent to Aurora storage\.
 As a result, the queries that use the LRA  optimization execute up to 3x faster\.
 +  *Zero\-downtime restarts And patching:*
   +  Improved zero\-downtime restart \(ZDR\) and zero–downtime patching \(ZDP\) to enable ZDR and ZDP in a wider range of scenarios, including the added support for cases when binary logging is enabled\.
 Also, improved visibility into ZDR and ZDP events\.
-See documentation for details: [Zero\-downtime restart \(ZDR\) for Amazon Aurora MySQL replication](AuroraMySQL.Replication.md#AuroraMySQL.Replication.Availability) and [Using zero\-downtime patching](AuroraMySQL.Updates.Patching.md#AuroraMySQL.Updates.ZDP)\.
+See documentation for details: [Zero\-downtime restart \(ZDR\) for Amazon Aurora MySQL](AuroraMySQL.Replication.md#AuroraMySQL.Replication.Availability) and [Using zero\-downtime patching](AuroraMySQL.Updates.Patching.md#AuroraMySQL.Updates.ZDP)\.

  **Availability improvements:**
 +  Improvements for faster startup when the database has a large number of temporary indexes and tables created during a prior interrupted DDL activity\.